“It is good that one should hope and wait quietly for the salvation of the Lord” (Lam. 3:26)

+When the world around us gets loud, God speaks in that still, small voice.
 Can you hear God when He whispers to you?
 Do you know how to “turn down” the speed and noise—in the world, and in your own mind?
 Or do you lean into the distractions, filling every spare moment with anything *but* spending time with God?

 We should be able to identify when we’re worked up (“fretting”), and consciously work on calming our minds.
 This requires focus and discipline, yanking on the ”leash” of our thoughts when they run down a well-worn path, refusing to allow ourselves to dwell constantly on whatever is upsetting us.

 What’s your first instinct when you’re worked up about something?
 Is it to go to God and place it in His hands (“roll your burden upon Him”, as we saw in the previous study)?
 And if so, what comes next?